rkalaa/rkalaa/README.md

 <h1>Hi I'm Brij!
-A junior at Penn State University</h1>
+A student at Penn State University</h1>

-I live in State College, Pennsylvania, and I am passionate about Software Engineering and building cool things.
+I live in Exton, Pennsylvania, and I am passionate about Software Engineering and building cool things.

 🔭 Currently, I am working on an AI-driven Crime Detection System with my university as a passion project.
 Some of my hobbies are going to the gym, participating in hackathons, and playing video games!